Medical History Museum

 discover antique and obsolete medical instruments and equipment dating

-back as far as the 1700s and memorabilia and various items used in local
+back as far as the 1700s along with memorabilia and various items used

 Some of the displays you'll see at the Museum of Medical History include: